terça-feira, 29 de dezembro de 2015

 the light was wakened

 and shone.
-The light!

 the light stood before us